renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/SQL.md

 This example shows the distinct values of the **City** and **Salary** column from the **Employee_details** table.

 ## 13. COMMIT Statement
-This SQL statement saves the changes permanently, which are done in the transaction of the SQL database.
+This docs.SQL statement saves the changes permanently, which are done in the transaction of the docs.SQL database.

 **Syntax of COMMIT Statement:**
 ```